ssandri/web-fe-automation/readme.md

   gradlew.bat allureServe
 ```

-This command will open a report in your system default browser containing a detailed reportfor the execution, all faling
+This command will open a report in your system default browser containing a detailed report for the execution, all
-test will have attached a screenshot under the After step.
+failing test will have attached a screenshot under the After step.

 In order to end the command simply input ``TRL+C` in your terminal.